-- Intensive hillside development, including bench terracing (Leaflet No. 1 Reducing climate impacts and avoiding new risks with intensive hillside farming)
+- Intensive hillside development, including bench terracing (Leaflet No. 1 - Reducing climate impacts and avoiding new risks with intensive hillside farming)

 - Watershed rehabilitation

 - Gully development

 Water Resource Management involves harvesting drinking water supplies from roof catchment areas where water is scarce and access remains challenging.
-It also includes the establishment of water storage facilities by creating opportunities to cultivate water near farmers' homes.
+It also includes the establishment of water storage facilities by creating opportunities to collect water or cultivate crops near farmers' homes.
 Some interventions also contribute to the recharging and retaining of groundwater, as well as enhancing and improving soil moisture and quality.